lemlac/mulem/docs/reference.md

 increment(y)
 ```

-What each modifier means changes the functionality and the function's purity:
+What each modifier means changes the functionality:

 | Modifiers | What it does |
 |:--|:--|